 The economy of Ethiopia has been one of Africa’s most robust for the past decade, but a severe drought last year devastated food supplies for its 96 million citizens.
 The Ethiopian government requested $4.5 million in international aid after crop failures left 8.2 million people at risk and 48,000 children under 5 years old severely malnourished.
 In the face of this food and water crisis, World Vision committed to digging wells, maintaining water sources, and helping farmers cultivate as much food as possible.
 A program was initiated called Gardening for Improved Nutrition and Increased Income.
 This model trains gardening groups to move from subsistence farming into a market-oriented production system by providing them with technical education, tools, seeds, and irrigation.
 To deal with malnutrition, gardens were stocked with nutrient-rich vegetables and healthcare clinics equipped with scales and supplements to monitor and treat children.
 Hygiene trainings highlighted the importance of handwashing and focused on protecting children from waterborne illnesses that further weaken their health.

 We never give up on people

 World Vision child sponsorship looks at all the things that prevent children from surviving and thriving in their community, and then works with that community to bring all the pieces of the puzzle together to build a better life for all children.
 For sponsors, it’s a personal way to show God’s love to a child in need in a life-changing way.

-Community members learned how savings groups can help them increase their income and provide for their children’s essential needs, such as school and medical expenses.
+- Community members learned how our savings groups can help them increase their income and provide for their children’s essential needs, such as school and medical expenses.

-To ensure that children are protected in safe environments, we trained community members on topics such as child development, working to eliminate violence towards women and children, and child rights.
+- To ensure that children are protected in safe environments, we trained community members on positive child development, responding to violence towards women and children, and child rights.

 Healthy Children and Families